tcoq/chargemanager/README.md

 The use of this software is at your own risk.
 In my environment chargemanger charges my VW ID.4 many times without any problems, but in worst cases (like other combinations of e.g. cars) bugs can occur, so please be careful and take a look into the logfiles in /data folder and webinterface.

 ## Security
-There is no authentification feature implemented.
-Please make sure that the docker container is startet in a non public environment (your own network) with active firewall.
+There is token authentification feature implemented.
+Please set authentication.enabled=1 in properties to enable it and edit set your individual token. (e.g. http://192.xxx.xxx.xxx:5000?secret=YOURTOKEN)